TRNSYSJP/findtype/README.md

 ```python
 python findtype.py -i
 ```
+This initialization process takes a very long time.
+It's recommended to run this before taking a break, so you can enjoy a coffee while waiting.

 You can also specify any folder other than the default folders using the -p option.
 ```python